martialblog/helm-charts/limesurvey/README.md

 ### LimeSurvey Administrator Password

 If the initial Admin Password `limesurvey.admin.password` is not provided it will be set to a random string.
-You extract the password from the Secret:
+You can extract the password from the Secret:

 ```bash
 kubectl get secrets --template={{.data.limesurvey-admin-password}} | base64 -d